Sourdough Discard Monkey Bread (Quick & Easy Recipe)

 - Cool for 10 minutes, then invert onto a serving plate.

-- Freezer: Wrap in foil and freeze up to 2 months.
+- Freezer: Wrap tightly in foil and freeze up to 2 months.
+Thaw and warm in the oven to revive the gooey texture.

 FAQ’s